B2B Buyer Persona: the key to understanding your target audience

 The roles within the Decision Making Unit

-It's important to understand the different people involved in the DMU if you want to create a solid buyer persona.
+It's important to understand the different people involved in the DMU if you want to create a solid B2B buyer persona.
 The DMU is made up of a group of different individuals, each with their own unique responsibilities that impact the buying decision.
 You've got your end user, buyer, decision maker, internal influencers, and sometimes even external influencers from other organizations.

 So, why is it important to understand each of these roles?
 Because each piece of the DMU has a unique perspective and varying types of influence in the buying process.
 For example, the end users are the ones who will actually be using your product or service and their input can strongly influence the purchasing decision.

 Buyers, on the other hand, are often focused primarily on the numbers, looking for cost-effectiveness while still ensuring the product meets all the needs of the team.
 The decision maker is the one with the final say, taking all perspectives into account, while the influencers can shape opinions and help build consensus.
+Understanding persona B2B structures within the DMU ensures better alignment between sales and marketing efforts.

 Each role requires a unique approach from you in terms of marketing and sales strategies, and understanding these roles allows you to effectively tailor your messages to each individual persona.